Louisville KY Child Custody Parties

 Additionally, grandparents may request certain rights under Kentucky grandparents’ rights statutes.
 Unless grandparents meet the requirements of de facto custodians, they cannot ask for custodial rights.
 If, however, they have had a significant relationship with the child, they may be entitled to certain visitation rights as a result of being grandparents.

 To learn more about sole vs. joint custody in Kentucky, contact our child custody attorneys and request a consultation.
-The first consultation with an associate or senior attorney is always FREE.

 Your premier family lawyers